One day, my parents came home with a dark grey bag with a pink heart on it.

 *If you’re asking yourself “What are dilators?”, you might first want to read about how dilating can help on your journey in healing vaginismus.

 Then, I closely examined the one item that REALLY scared me.
-The “sleeve”, which looks like my now-fiancé’s massive Ford truck’s tire… But see-through.
+The “sleeve”, which looks like my partner’s massive Ford truck’s tire… But see-through.

 A humongous, rugged and hard-rubber contraption that I was sure meant to give me nightmares.